-Scales on string instruments are learned and used differently than on other musical instruments.
-The neck of the instrument along with the strings work together to form a “grid.”
-From this vertical and horizontal layout we achieve a way to establish scales as geometrical shapes.
-This lesson explains how scales work on guitar.
-In this lesson we will compare guitar scales to piano scales as well as, break down a number of “guitar-specific” scale concepts…
+Scales on string instruments are studied and used differently compared to other musical instruments.
+The neck layout of the guitar along with the strings form a “grid.”
+From this vertical and horizontal (grid) layout we achieve a way to establish scales as geometrical pattrens.
+This lesson explains how scales work on guitar by comparing guitar scales to piano scales as well as, breaking down a number of “guitar-specific” scale concepts…

 Q: How Do Scales Work on the Guitar?

 About a year ago, I began studying guitar after playing piano for six years.
 I was wondering if you could quickly explain how scales work on the guitar, because I am finding it quite different compared to the piano.

 A: There are certainly some differences between how we organize scales on a piano as compared to how we organize scales on a guitar.

 When it comes to scales on guitar, and scales on a piano, the main difference is how a guitar player views each scale pattern as a geometrical shape along and across the neck.

 The guitar neck can be thought of as a vertical and horizontal grid, with the scale shapes laid out across the grid based upon each scales Tonic /Root notes.

 The fingerboard contains repeating tones called, “unison tones,” (the exact same note located in another place on the neck).
 And, the range of a scale is based upon “Octaves,” (the same letter name 8-tones higher).